RIAPS/riaps-core/README.md

 autoconf autogen
 ```

-Some of the dependencies are available from the apt repos, install them:
+Some of the RIAPS dependencies are available from the apt repos, install them:

 ```sh
 sudo apt-get install libreadline-dev libreadline-dev:armhf byacc flex libpcap-dev libpcap-dev:armhf \